Teifion/human_time/README.md

 ## Roadmap / TODO
  - Allow for combining strings with "and", e.g. "every friday and every other thursday"
- - Allow for exceptsions with "except", e.g. "every weekday except fridays"
+ - Allow for exceptions with "except", e.g. "every weekday except fridays"
  - Optimise the function calls, some of the filters will iterate through every day in a month for every day in a month
  - Add time jumps such as "25th minute of every other hour"
  - Enable other generators with strings such as "every other second"